christiskatsouris/Nonstationary/README.md

 (a) Restrospective Testing for Structural Break
 - Chow, G. C. (1960).
 Tests of equality between sets of coefficients in two linear regressions.
 Econometrica: Journal of the Econometric Society, 591-605.
 - Toyoda, T. (1974).
 Use of the Chow test under heteroscedasticity.
 Econometrica: Journal of the Econometric Society, 601-608.
+- Zeileis, A. (2005).
+A unified approach to structural change tests based on ML scores, F statistics, and OLS residuals.
+Econometric Reviews, 24(4), 445-466.

 (b) Testing for Multiple Structural Breaks
 - Andreou, E., & Ghysels, E. (2002).
 Detecting multiple breaks in financial market volatility dynamics.
 Journal of Applied Econometrics, 17(5), 579-600